Description

 Important Shipping Information

-We do not send seed potatoes to WA, TAS, or NT due to quarantine restrictions.
+Seed potatoes cannot be sent to WA, TAS, or NT due to quarantine restrictions.

 Best Planting Times by Climate